 You can save on the fees for all these activities by purchasing a Sentosa FUN Pass.
 For just SGD 44.90, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions.
 You can also get a PLAY 5 pass for SGD 59.90 and a PLAY 20 pass for SGD 81.90.
 Some attractions like Universal Studios aren’t included but most are.
 You can follow this link for more information on the Sentosa FUN Pass.

-If for some reason you don’t want to get a Sentosa FUN Pass, then you can save on the cost by purchasing advanced tickets from Klook.
-Please find below Klook prices for each of the 4 attractions listed on this post.
-You can click on the attraction’s name to purchase tickets from their website.
+If for some reason you don’t want to get a Sentosa FUN Pass, then you can save on the cost by purchasing advanced tickets from Klook or Kkday.
+Please find below prices for 3 of the 4 attractions listed on this post.

 Sentosa Island, Singapore